-- The parties acknowledge the mutual benefit to the employer and employee of Voluntary Flexible Working Arrangements to balance work and other (including family) commitments.
-An employee may enter into a Voluntary Flexible Working Arrangement if the VFWA is agreed between the Member and the employee (and approved by the employer). - 12.1.1 The Member will consider an employee's request to participate in a Voluntary Flexible Working Arrangement having regard to both the operational needs of the electorate office or particular workplace, and the employee's circumstances. - 12.1.2 This clause applies for the period an employee participates in a VFWA. - (a) Subject to this clause, the salary payable to an employee, or applicable to a position, where the employee elects to participate in a VFWA, will be adjusted to take account of the VFWA in which the employee is participating, notwithstanding any other provision in, or Schedule of, this Enterprise Agreement or relevant Award - (b) Where an employee is participating in a Compressed Weeks type of VFWA, the nominated normal hours for any day will constitute the employee's ordinary hours for the day. - (c) Where, on cessation of employment, the employer makes a payment in lieu of notice; or a payment in respect of accrued recreation or long service leave entitlements (instead of transferring leave credits to another employer in the event the employee immediately becomes employed by that employer party), the payment thereof (or the transferred leave credits) shall have regard to any period/s in which the employee participated in a VFWA and be adjusted accordingly.
+- 12.1 The parties acknowledge the mutual benefit to the employer and employee of Voluntary Flexible Working Arrangements (VFWA) to balance work and other (including family) commitments.
+A VFWA may include a working from home arrangement.
+An employee may enter into a VFWA if the VFWA is agreed between the Member and the employee (and approved by the employer). - 12.1.1 The Member will consider an employee's request to participate in a VFWA having regard to both the operational needs of the electorate office or particular workplace, and the employee's circumstances. - 12.1.2 This clause applies for the period an employee participates in a VFWA. - (a) Subject to this clause, the salary payable to an employee, or applicable to a position, where the employee elects to participate in a VFWA, will be adjusted to take account of the VFWA in which the employee is participating, notwithstanding any other provision in, or Schedule of, this Enterprise Agreement or relevant Award. - (b) Where an employee is participating in a Compressed Weeks type of VFWA, the nominated normal hours for any day will constitute the employee's ordinary hours for the day. - (c) Where, on cessation of employment, the employer makes a payment in lieu of notice; or a payment in respect of accrued recreation or long service leave entitlements (instead of transferring leave credits to another employer in the event the employee immediately becomes employed by that employer party), the payment thereof (or the transferred leave credits) shall have regard to any period/s in which the employee participated in a VFWA and be adjusted accordingly.